 In the History, Thucydides shows that power, if it is unrestrained by moderation and a sense of justice, brings about the uncontrolled desire for more power.
 There are no logical limits to the size of an empire.
-Drunk with the prospect of glory and gain after conquering Melos, the Athenians engaged in war against Sicily.
-They paid no attention to the Melian argument that considerations of justice are useful to all in the longer run (5.90).
+Drunk with the prospect of glory and gain, after conquering Melos, the Athenians engage in a war against Sicily.
+They pay no attention to the Melian argument that considerations of justice are useful to all in the longer run (5.90).
 And, as the Athenians overestimate their strength and in the end lose the war, their self-interested logic proves to be very shortsighted indeed.

 It is utopian to ignore the reality of power in international relations, but it is equally blind to rely on power alone.
 Thucydides appears to support neither the naive idealism of the Melians nor the cynicism of their Athenian opponents.
 He teaches us to be on guard “against naïve-dreaming on international politics,” on the one hand, and “against the other pernicious extreme: unrestrained cynicism,” on the other (Donnelly 2000, 193).
-If he can be regarded as a political realist, his realism is nonetheless not a prefiguring of either realpolitik, in which traditional ethics is denied, or today's scientific neorealism, in which moral questions are largely ignored.
-Thucydides' realism, neither immoral nor amoral, can rather be compared to that of Hans Morgenthau, Raymond Aron, and other twentieth-century classical realists, who, although sensible to the demands of national interest, would not deny that political actors on the international scene are subject to moral judgment.
+If he can be regarded as a political realist, his realism nonetheless prefigures neither realpolitik, in which prescriptive ethics is rejected, nor today’s scientific neorealism, in which moral questions are largely ignored.
+Thucydides’ realism, neither immoral nor amoral, can rather be compared to that of Hans Morgenthau, Raymond Aron, and other twentieth-century classical realists, who, although sensible to the demands of national interest, would not deny that political actors on the international scene are subject to moral judgment.

 Idealism in international relations, like realism, can lay claim to a long tradition.
 Unsatisfied with the world as they have found it, idealists have always tried to answer the question of “what ought to be” in politics.
 Plato, Aristotle, and Cicero were all political idealists who believed that there were some universal moral values on which political life could be based.
 Building on the work of his predecessors, Cicero developed the idea of a natural moral law that was applicable to both domestic and international politics.
 His ideas concerning righteousness in war were carried further in the writings of the Christian thinkers St. Augustine and St. Thomas Aquinas.
 In the late fifteenth century, when Niccolò Machiavelli was born, the idea that politics, including the relations among states, should be virtuous, and that the methods of warfare should remain subordinated to ethical standards, still predominated in political literature.

 Machiavellianism is a radical type of political realism that is applied to both domestic and international affairs.
-It is a doctrine which denies the relevance of morality in politics, and claims that all means (moral and immoral) are justified to achieve certain political ends.
-Although Machiavelli never uses the phrase ragione di stato or its French equivalent, raison d'état, what ultimately counts for him is precisely that: whatever is good for the state and not ethical scruples or norms
+It is sometimes called realpolitik, and is a doctrine which denies the relevance of ethics in politics, and claims that all means (moral and immoral) are justified to achieve certain political ends.
+Although Machiavelli never uses the phrase ragione di stato or its French equivalent, raison d’état, what ultimately counts for him is precisely that: whatever is good for the state, rather than ethical scruples or norms

 Perhaps the greatest problem with realism in international relations is that it has a tendency to slip into its extreme version, which accepts any policy that can benefit the state at the expense of other states, no matter how morally problematic the policy is.
-Even if they do not explicitly raise ethical questions, in the works of Waltz and of many other of today's neorealists, a double ethics is presupposed and words such realpolitik no longer have the negative connotations that they had for classical realists, such as Hans Morgenthau.
+Even if they do not explicitly raise ethical questions, in the works of Waltz and of many other of today’s neorealists, a double ethics, public and private, is presupposed, and words such realpolitik no longer have the negative connotations that they had for classical realists, such as Hans Morgenthau.